RogueZephyr/Mineflayer-Templates/docs/MINING.md

 - Any other solid block (excluding tools and valuables)

 ### Deposit System
-When inventory reaches threshold:
+When inventory reaches threshold (especially during quarry operations):
 1. Bot navigates to deposit location (registered mining chest or start position)
-2. Searches for nearby chest (10-block radius)
+2. Searches for all nearby chests (15-block radius)
-3. Deposits all non-tool items
+3. Attempts to deposit to first chest found
+4. If chest is full, automatically tries next chest
+5. Continues until successful deposit or all chests exhausted
+6. Keeps tools, bridging materials (up to quota), and food
-4. Returns to mining position
+7. Returns to mining position
-5. Resumes mining
+8. Resumes mining

+**Multi-Chest Advantages:**
+- No manual chest management needed
+- Bot automatically finds best available chest
+- Continues mining even if some chests are full
+- Efficient for long quarry operations

 ## Integration